- Normal precautions

 Natural disasters and climate

+Weather updates are available from Fiji Meteorological Service and can also be found in local newspapers and on Radio Fiji GOLD on 100.4 FM.
+The National Disaster Management Office has information on how to prepare.
 The direction and strength of tropical cyclones can change with little warning.
-The Fiji Meteorological Service provides up to date information about the weather conditions in Fiji and you can also get information from the Asia-Pacific Centre for Emergency and Disaster, the World Meteorological Organisation Severe Weather Information Centre or the Humanitarian Early Warning Service
+The Fiji Meteorological Service provides up to date information about the weather conditions in Fiji and you can also get information from the World Meteorological Organisation Severe Weather Information Centre and Global Disaster Alert and Coordination System.

 In the event of an approaching cyclone, you should identify your local shelter.
 Follow the instructions of local authorities and monitor the media for the latest developments.
 Carry your travel documents (ie passport, photo identification) or secure them in a safe, waterproof location.
 If possible, contact friends and family in Ireland with updates to let them know you’re safe.

 Flights in and out of affected areas could be delayed or suspended and you should be aware that available flights may fill quickly.
 In some areas, adequate shelter from a severe cyclone may not be available to everyone who chooses to stay.